emjotde/emjotde.github.io/projects/aligned/index.md

 ---
 layout: default
-title: This is a box
+title: AlignEd
 project: true
-summary: Boxes make up a small 2 column grid on larger screens and shrink to single column on smaller screens
+summary: AlignEd is a graphical word-alignment editor and display tool.
+Written in Perl, uses Gtk+ and Goo-Canvase for display, sqllite for data persistence.
 ---